 Safe and secure storage of research data is essential to protect against data loss, unauthorised access, and ensure compliance with institutional, funder, data provider and legislative requirements.

-When choosing storage options consider where, when and how many times the data will be backed up, data security, and whether it will permit access for the research team and collaborators.
+When choosing storage options consider where, when and how many times the data will be backed up, data security, and access control - whether it will permit access for the research team and collaborators.
 Also consider whether you will need to archive your data at the end of your project and whether your chosen storage solution will permit this.

 Digital data solutions

 All information must be stored and handled in a manner appropriate to its security classification, and the master copy of all digitally held information, regardless of its security classification, must be stored on University-approved systems.

 To safeguard your data, we recommend using storage systems provided by the University, such as the Research Data Storage (RDS) Service, departmental shared drives or SharePoint.
 University-provided Dropbox Business must only be used for sharing information, not long-term storage, and your P Drive should be avoided as information is not accessible to others in your absence.
 These systems are regularly and automatically backed up, and may be accessed on-campus and off-campus.

 More detailed guidance and a summary table of digital storage and collaboration options are available on our Storage and Collaboration page.

 - University-approved storage for research projects.

 - Intended for use by research groups and supported by IT Services.
 Principal Investigators can apply for storage space using the request storage space form and can then grant access to other researchers and students.